 If you avoid doing so, the intensity of your anger will overpower your senses when it comes to making the right decision.
 Feelings help you take a step back- introspect on what you can do- to stop feeling uncomfortable.

-3 Ways to Control Your Feelings and Emotions
+Managing Your Feelings and Emotions

 Now that you can understand the difference between feelings and emotions, let us look at some simple tips to manage them in a better way.
 Emotions arise in the physical body and are based on your personal experience.